 Jonah Taylor, LSW (Associate Therapist)

 Jonah Taylor (he/him) is an associate therapist at The Center for Growth specializing in mindfulness-based therapy for mental health and well-being.
-Jonah’s therapy practice includes a current focus on grief, trauma, couples counseling, and relationships.
-No matter the issue, Jonah helps clients develop deeper, more fulfilling connections to others and with themselves.
-Jonah works with adults and teens.
+Jonah’s therapy practice includes a current focus on couples counseling, relationship issues, men's issues, and sex therapy.
+No matter the concern, Jonah helps clients develop deeper, more fulfilling connections to others and with themselves.

 Whether coming for individual or couples counseling, many clients begin therapy feeling confused about who they are and rigid in the ways they cope with adversity.
 With kindness and humor, Jonah supports clients to create self and relationship narratives that are more coherent, affirming, and flexible.
 Clients find a greater sense of freedom for how they face challenges in their relationships and their lives.